Multiplicative Pacing Equilibria in Auction Markets: Computing Pacing Equilibria

 Suppose a satisfying assignment exists.
 Perform the assignment as in the {\sc MAX-REVENUE} setting.
-That gives a social welfare of $|V|(2K_2+(\frac{K_1}{\alpha}+\epsilon))$ from the variable items.
-Furthermore, for each clause, at least one satisfied-literal bidder has its pacing multiplier set to $1$, thus winning the clause item, yielding utility $\frac{\delta K_1}{|C|}$.
+That gives a social welfare of $|V|(2K_2+(\frac{K_1}{\alpha}+\epsilon))$ from the variable goods.
+Furthermore, for each clause, at least one satisfied-literal buyer has its pacing multiplier set to $1$, thus winning the clause good, yielding utility $\frac{\delta K_1}{|C|}$.
 Summing over the clauses gives the desired social welfare.
-Each bidder can at most win all the clauses, and thus their spend is bounded by $(1-\delta)K_1+ \delta K_1$, satisfying their budget constraint.
+Each buyer can at most win all the clauses, and thus their spend is bounded by $(1-\delta)K_1+ \delta K_1$, satisfying their budget constraint.

 Conversely, suppose the {\sc MAX-WELFARE-PACING} instance has a solution.
-Then each clause item must be allocated to a satisfied-literal bidder.
-But, in order to beat the unlimited-budget bidder, the satisfied-literal bidder must have a pacing multiplier of at least $\frac{1}{2}$.
-By Proposition~\ref{prop:binary_choice}, this means that the bidder corresponding to the opposite literal must have a multiplier less than or equal to $\frac{3}{8}$.
-Therefore, the bidders with pacing multipliers of at least $\frac{1}{2}$ correspond to a satisfying assignment.
+Then each clause good must be allocated to a satisfied-literal buyer.
+But, in order to beat the unlimited-budget buyer, the satisfied-literal buyer must have a pacing multiplier of at least $\frac{1}{2}$.
+By Proposition~\ref{prop:binary_choice}, this means that the buyer corresponding to the opposite literal must have a multiplier less than or equal to $\frac{3}{8}$.
+Therefore, the buyers with pacing multipliers of at least $\frac{1}{2}$ correspond to a satisfying assignment.

 We can perform almost the same reduction for {\sc MAX-PACED-WELFARE-PACING}.
-We construct the same set of bidders and valuations.
+We construct the same set of buyers and valuations.
 We set $T$ equal to

 If a satisfying assignment exists, we can set the same pacing assignment as before.
-The only difference from the previous construction is that the paced welfare from the variable items is now $|V|(2K_2+(K_1+\frac{ \epsilon }{8}))$.
-Combined with the clause item assignment, this gives exactly the desired paced welfare.
+The only difference from the previous construction is that the paced welfare from the variable goods is now $|V|(2K_2+(K_1+\frac{ \epsilon }{8}))$.
+Combined with the clause good assignment, this gives exactly the desired paced welfare.

 The converse case becomes simpler.
-For any {\sc MAX-PACED-WELFARE-PACING} solution, it must be the case that each variable has at least one bidder with a pacing multiplier of $1$.
-To obtain the remaining paced welfare of $\delta K_1$, these bidders with pacing multiplier $1$ must correspond to a satisfying assignment. \end{proof}
+For any {\sc MAX-PACED-WELFARE-PACING} solution, it must be the case that each variable has at least one buyer with a pacing multiplier of $1$.
+To obtain the remaining paced welfare of $\delta K_1$, these buyers with pacing multiplier $1$ must correspond to a satisfying assignment. \Halmos \end{proof}